michaelmcmillen/travel-one/README.md

 #### Database

 The application requires a Postgres DB to be setup.
-Currently, for development purposes, you will need to setup your own PG DB, with data and link it to the Express application, for this to work.

-In the near future, a provided containerised Postgres DB with data initialised will be available to spin up and point your locally running Express app too (such as how it is done if you ran the compose file).
+Instead of setting this up and populating this locally, you can run the above steps to run the application locally.
+This will create a containerized PostGres DB and populate it with the necessary data.

+The population of the DB is carried out by:

+- At build time, 2 js scripts are run to pull down data from an external open API and saves these to .csv files
+- When creating the containerized PostGres DB at compose, initialisation runs a set of SQL statements to populate the DB from these .csv files

+Use the following Installation steps to then run the app locally, pointing to the Dockerized DB that has been spun up.

 ### Installation